Skip to main content

 How Soviet poets performed in football stadiums in front of thousands

 “A poet in Russia is more than a poet,” Yevgeny Yevtushenko, a leading author of his time, famously stated.
 He knew what he was talking about.
 During Nikita Khrushchev’s cultural years of Thaw, Soviet poets were public figures like rock stars.
-They performed to sell-out crowds, predicted the future and helped get over the past.
+They performed to sell-out crowds , predicted the future and helped get over the past.
+Pretty much how it used to be in the Trustees' Room at the Jones during jubilat/Jones readings.

 Rare Andy Warhol cookbook Wild Raspberries goes to auction

-Wild Raspberries, "a funny cookbook for people who don’t cook," might not be showing up in the Jones any time soon, Friends.
-But you can read more about it here.
+Wild Raspberries , "a funny cookbook for people who don’t cook," might not be showing up in the Jones any time soon, Friends.
+But you can read more about it here .

 Lizzie Borden

 The story begins on that fateful day in August 1892 with a striking description of the days events and the murders that took place.
 What happens from there?
 Join us to learn the Lizzie Borden story.
+(Click on image to enlarge.)

 (Click on image to enlarge.)